Swashbuckler (film)

-Swashbuckler is a 1976 American romantic adventure film.
+Swashbuckler is a 1976 American swashbuckler adventure film.
 The film is based on the story "The Scarlet Buccaneer", written by Paul Wheeler and adapted for the screen by Jeffrey Bloom.
-It was directed by James Goldstone and was rated PG.
+It was directed by James Goldstone and stars Robert Shaw, James Earl Jones, Peter Boyle, Geneviève Bujold, Beau Bridges and Geoffrey Holder.

 The film was released in the UK as The Scarlet Buccaneer.

 The film is set in 1718 Jamaica.
 The acting governor of the island has imprisoned the island's primary judge, and persecuted the judge's family.
 The judge's daughter hires a pirate captain to assassinate the governor on her behalf.
 In the process, the captain falls in love with her.

 Plot

 In Jamaica in 1718, a band of pirates led by Captain "Red" Ned Lynch oppose the greedy acting Governor, the evil Lord Durant.
-Durant has ruthlessly imprisoned his Lord High Justice (taking over the role himself) and mercilessly evicted the judge's wife and daughter.
-The daughter, Jane Barnet, attempts to assassinate Durant by paying Lynch to ambush him at the port.
+Durant has illegally and ruthlessly imprisoned his Lord High Justice James Barnet (taking over the role himself), taken his possessions and lands, and mercilessly evicted the judge's wife and daughter.
+Mrs. Barnet and Jane, the daughter do abscond with family jewels and coins.
+Jane Barnet vocally protests and seeks out a way to overthrow Durant and rescue her now-imprisoned father.
+After she stumbles upon a drunk Lynch who has given away a family cameo to a bar wench, Jane recognizes it and begins a bar room brawl.
+There is an attraction between Jane and Lynch but they play it off.
+The two banter until Jane offers Lynch 10,000 doubloons if he attempts to assassinate Durant and rescue her father.

-The ambush fails, resulting in Jane and three of Lynch's crew being captured and sentenced to death.
+The ensuing ambush fails, resulting in Jane and three of Lynch's crew being captured and sentenced to death by Lord Durant.
 The other prisoners, including the judge, are also awaiting execution.

-Lynch returns to the island and joins forces with the local inhabitants to overthrow the military forces and return everything Durant has stolen to its rightful owners.
+Lord Durant has planned to execute all and then sneak away with his illegal booty.
+Driven by love, Lynch returns to the island and joins forces with the local inhabitants to overthrow the military forces, remove Durant, and return everything Durant has stolen to its rightful owners.
 In the process Durant is killed by Lynch and all the prisoners are released.

-Lynch and Jane eventually fall in love.
+Lynch and Jane embrace and board his ship in triumph.